SadeekFarhan21/GSOC_Proposal/README.md

 # P4 Compiler Documentation Site

-**Date:** 21st March, 2024
+**Date:** 2nd April, 2024
 **Author:** Farhan Sadeek
-**Affiliation:** Stanford University & The Ohio State University
+**Academic Affiliation:** Stanford University & The Ohio State University
+**Professional Affiliation:** Spectrum *(NYSE:CHTR)*\
 **Email:** sadeek.1@osu.edu
 **Github profile:** [SadeekFarhan21](https://github.com/SadeekFarhan21) \
 **Personal Website**: https://farhan-sadeek.netlify.app/ \
-**Project Length**: 90 hours
+**Project Length**: 90 hours \
-**Mentors**:
+**Mentors**: Davide Scano, Bili Dong, Fabian Ruffy

 ## Motivation

 Last year, when I was in high school, I got extremely interested in working with Arduino and Raspberry Pi.
 Together with me and my cousin, a network engineer, built a real-radar system with the microcontroller system.
 And that embarks the journey of working with embedded systems.

 While I was browning through the list of organizations participating in GSoc, I made it my goal because it is one of the closest projects that I could work with.
-Along with that, I am currently working as a solutions engineer for Spectrum (NYSE:CHTR) and a Computer Science student at the Ohio State University.
+Along with that, I am currently working as a solutions engineer for Spectrum <strong>(NYSE:CHTR)</strong> and a Computer Science student at the Ohio State University.
 The first one taught me technical writing and the second gave me the knowledge to understand how computers and electronic devices work.
 And the best part about the project is that I can start writing anytime I can.
 Because of all of the above-mentioned reasons, I would like to be part of this program.

 ## Use case